kallebelins/semantic-kernel-graph-docs/docs/first-graph-5-minutes.md

 ```
 System.InvalidOperationException: OPENAI_API_KEY not found
 ```
-**Solution**: Set your environment variable and restart your terminal.
+**Solution**: This example works without an API key since it uses simple functions.
+If you want to use LLM functions, set your environment variable and restart your terminal.

 ### **No Start Node Configured**
 ```